June 30, 2025

 Programmes

-Last week, we were delighted to welcome the team from Rebus Medical to Ashton Vale Club for Young People, where 16 of their dedicated team members helped us to improve our facilities for young people!
+Last week, we were delighted to welcome the team from Computershare to The Grove @ Bedminster Down, where 7 of their dedicated team members helped us to improve our facilities for young people!

-During their voluntary day, the team from Rebus Medical joined us outside in the sunshine to get stuck in with some outdoors tasks!
-The volunteers spent the day trimming back hedges and clearing weeds from around the multi-sports court.
-The team also helped us with painting around the club, where they painted the walls in the clubs entranceway, helping the Ashton Vale Club for Young People to look more bright and welcoming!
+During their voluntary day, the team from Computershare joined us outside in the sunshine to get stuck in with some outdoors tasks!
+The volunteers spent the day in the clubs garden helping us with outdoor maintenance, which included cutting the grass, weeding, cutting back brambles and sweeping around the club.

-Thank you to everyone at Rebus Medical for helping us to create a safe, positive place where our young people can thrive!
-We appreciate your support!
+Thank you to everyone at Computershare for helping us to create a safe, positive place where our young people can thrive!
+We appreciate your ongoing support!

 There are many ways you can work with Young Bristol and support what we do.
 As a charity, we are committed to building long-term, mutually beneficial relationships with corporate organisations in Bristol and surrounding areas.
 Find out how you can support us today!
 Click here for more information.